Should People With RA Take Supplements?

 What they are: Omega-3 fatty acids are a type of healthy fat.

 Why you need them: Omega-3s may help prevent heart problems linked to RA, and high doses might ease RA symptoms like morning stiffness.

-How much you need: There’s no RDA (recommended dietary allowance) for omega-3s, so ask your doctor how much you need.
+How much you need: There’s no RDA (recommended dietary allowance) for omega-3s, so ask your doctor what you need.
 Studies show that people with RA have lower-than-average levels of EPA and DHA, two omega-3 fatty acids.

 How to get it: Your body can't make omega-3s.
 You can get EPA and DHA from salmon, tuna, sardines, and other fatty fish.
 (Many experts recommended eating fish at least twice a week.)
-Some plant foods, such as flax seeds, leafy green vegetables, nuts, canola oil, and soy oil, have ALA, which is another type of omega-3 fatty acid.
-Or you can take a supplement.
+Some plant foods, such as flaxseeds, leafy green vegetables, nuts, canola oil, and soy oil, have ALA, another type of omega-3 fatty acid.

 Other Vitamins and Minerals

 You may have heard that not getting enough vitamin C, vitamin E, magnesium, zinc, and selenium can affect RA symptoms.
 While your body needs all of these, there’s no proof that taking extra helps RA.